Gregorios Abdal Jaleel

-Mor Gregorios Abdal Jaleel Bawa (died 27 April 1681) was the Syriac Orthodox Patriarchal Vicar of Jerusalem from 1664 until his death in 1681.
+Mor Gregorios Abdal Jaleel Bawa (died 27 April 1681) was the Syriac Orthodox Bishop of Jerusalem from 1664 until his death in 1681.
 He is chiefly remembered for his 1665 mission to India, by which he established ties between the Malankara Church and the Syriac Orthodox church of Antioch.
 He is venerated as a saint by his church.

 Abdal Jaleel was born in 1605 in Mosul, Iraq and his father's name was Abdulahad.
 In 1653 he was ordained metropolitan bishop for the Ameed (Diyarbakir) diocese in Turkey by the Patriarch Ignatius Shamoun In 1664, he was elevated as the Metropolitan of Jerusalem with the title Gregorios.
 He traveled to India in 1665 to the ordination of Thoma I, archdeacon of the Malankara Nasrani community.
 He was the delegate of the Patriarch of the Syriac Orthodox Church to Kerala Syrian Christians.

 He died in India in 1681, and his remains are interred in the St. Thomas Church at North Paravur.
 On April 4, 2000, Patriarch Ignatius Zakka I declared Mar Gregorios Abdal Jaleel a saint.